code-computerlove/FE-Components/README.md

 let dom;
 ```
-In each describe we create a new JSDOM enviroment and hook a load event to the window before we start running our tests.
-The reaosn why we have to do this is because JSDOM does not wait for render blocking scripts before it runs its tests.
-All JS files are treated as `async` files so the best approach we found was to just run the tests on the load event.
+In each describe function, a new JSDOM enviroment is created.
+Once created, hook a load event to the window before the tests start running.
+JSDOM does not wait for render blocking scripts before it runs tests.
+All JS files are treated as `async` files so the best approach was to just run the tests on the load event.

 ```js
 module.exports = function() {